PlasmaPy/PlasmaPy/docs/ad/index.rst

 (functionality) you need to analyze your data.
 Functionality is built around `numpy` arrays and each function has a well-defined, focused task.

-Diagnostics on the other-hand have a much broader scope and leverage the tools defined in `plasmapy.analysis` to give a more integrated user experience when analyzing data.
+Diagnostics have a much broader scope and leverage the tools defined in `plasmapy.analysis` to give a more integrated user experience when analyzing data.
 Diagnostics try to enhance the analysis workflow by focusing on some of following key areas...